Praqma/2git/docs/source-clearcase.md

 ##### vobPaths

-The VOBs to load in the migration view as a List of Strings
+The paths to load into the view as a List of String.
+These will be added to the config spec template automatically.

 ```groovy
 source('clearcase') {